wavefrontHQ/docs/pages/doc/csp_api_tokens.md

 * View the details of all API tokens created in the organization.
 * Deactivate API tokens.
 * Set constraints for idle and maximum TTL for all newly created API tokens.

 For details and instructions, see [How do I manage API tokens in my Organization](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-3A9C29E0-460B-4586-B51A-084443A960D0.html) in the VMware Cloud services documentation.

-## Managing the Server to Server OAuth Apps in Your VMware Cloud Organization
+## Manage the Server to Server OAuth Apps in Your VMware Cloud Organization

 If you want to make REST API calls on behalf of your VMware Cloud organization, you must create a server to server OAuth app and exchange its credentials (id and secret) for an access token.
 See [Make API Calls by Using a Server to Server App](using_wavefront_api.html#make-api-calls-by-using-a-server-to-server-app).